pricebenjamin/uidaho-dscomp-2018/README.md

 # UI Data Science Competition

-For the machine learning track of the University of Idaho's inagural Data Science competition, students were tasked with constructing a neural network that could grade handwritten arithmetic problems.
+For the machine learning track of the University of Idaho's inaugural Data Science competition, students were tasked with constructing a neural network that could grade handwritten arithmetic problems.
 These handwritten problems took one of four possible forms: